Shirajuki/shirajuki.github.io/src/content/blog/equinor-ctf-2024-shop-6/index.md

 ### Path 3 - State desynchronization through closures

-Unfortunately, I did not know of the method of binding Server Actions as shown in the exploits and requests above.
-Instead, I focused on exploiting the buy/sell functionality after successfully registering a user and setting the user's retailer role.
+Unfortunately, during the competition, I did not know of the method of using binding Server Actions as shown in the exploits and requests above.
+Instead, I focused on exploiting the buy/sell functionality after successfully registering a user and setting the user to the retailer role.

 In the request shown below, we basically call `makeRetailer()`.